-A: I lost my husband 10 years ago.
-His death made me feel like I was drowning in a pool of water, and my world was crashing.
+A: I lost my husband ten years ago.
+His death made me feel like I was drowning in a pool of water and my world was crashing.
 A few months after his death, I fell into depression and started working with a psychotherapist, taking different kinds of antidepressants and other therapies.
 Unfortunately, none of those treatments and medications seemed to help, and I just couldn’t shake these feelings of sadness and being overwhelmed.
 In fact, it seemed like the more treatments I signed up for, the more depressed I became – my doctor told me this was treatment-resistant depression.
 And just as I was pretty much giving up on ever getting well, a close friend told me about a physician who treats depression with ketamine.
-I was skeptical and knew very little, but when you’re in that headspace, you’ll consider just about anything.
+I was skeptical and knew very little, but you’ll consider just about anything when you’re in that headspace.
 Looking back now, I’m so pleased I mustered up the courage to do it.

 Question: What was your first meeting with the doctor like?

-A: My first meeting with the doctor was for a consultation where we discussed my medical history, the past treatments I took, and then drew a treatment course for my ketamine infusion.
-I was told that there were no guarantees, but saw their situation improve, or something like that.
+A: My first meeting with the doctor was for a consultation where we discussed my medical history and the past treatments I took, and then drew a treatment course for my ketamine infusion.
+I was told there were no guarantees, but I saw their situation improve or something like that.
 That made me very hopeful and I decided to give it a try.

 Question: What was your first ketamine infusion experience like?

-A: Before the treatment, I was a little nervous wondering how it would make me feel; I mean, I’m not too high on hospitals, IV drips and stuff like that.
+A: Before the treatment, I was a little nervous, wondering how it would make me feel; I mean, I’m not too high on hospitals, IV drips and stuff like that.
 And of course, I was paying out of pocket quite a bit, so I really didn’t want that money to go to waste.
-But the doctor reminded me that my therapist would be by my side throughout and would make sure that I had a pleasant experience.
-As anxious as I was feeling, I kind of prepared my mind for the infusion treatment – I mean, if I’m going to freak out about it, it probably won’t work that well!
-So I just calmed my mind and decided that, whatever happens, it was worth a try, and as it’s not, like, life-threatening, I’ll get over it!
+But the doctor reminded me that my therapist would be by my side throughout and ensure I had a pleasant experience.
+As anxious as I was feeling, I prepared my mind for the infusion treatment – I mean, if I freak out about it, it probably won’t work that well!
+So I just calmed my mind and decided that, whatever happens, it was worth a try, and as it’s not life-threatening, I’ll get over it!

 The infusion lasted for about 45 minutes to 1 hour, and it was a comfortable and memorable experience for me because, for the first time in years, I felt very relaxed.
 It was as if a load was being lifted off my shoulder.
-From that moment on, I knew ketamine was going to work for me.
+From that moment on, I knew ketamine would work for me.

 Question: You have had several other ketamine infusions since your first time.
 Are the experiences the same in all sessions?

-A: It tends to be a bit different every time, for me at least.
+A: It tends to be a bit different every time, for me, at least.
 In general, I always feel relaxed and warm inside once the IV needle is inserted.
-I get what they call dissociative effects, a feeling of being outside my body somehow, and a knowledge that I wasn’t in control of it.
+I get what they call dissociative effects, a feeling of being outside my body somehow and a knowledge that I wasn’t in control of it.
 I also had very vivid ‘dreams’ – well not dreams I guess, as I’m awake, but similar.
-I can look at the objects around me with more clarity and have this feeling that they are alive and about to start moving around!
+I can look at the objects around me more clearly and feel that they are alive and about to start moving around!
 I remember a few emotional experiences that got me teary, not always about something particular, sometimes just feelings.
 But the most interesting thing is that despite all this I was still very calm.
 I was assured by the doctor that all those feelings, including crying, are part of a normal ketamine experience.
 It’s like your mind is shedding itself of emotions that you’ve been suppressing.